 See the reign of God’s chosen people, Israel, is not about our control but about our sacrifice.
 That is our willingness and ability to lead all people to know righteousness by sacrificing our own comfort and lives in order to show others the character of our God and Father, Yahuah.
 As Yeshua stated in Matthew 20:28, this was his cup and baptism – it’s what he had to do for those over whom he would reign and what we have to do for those over whom we’ll reign.

 There are a whole bunch of children of Zebedee running around claiming to be children of God.
 Today, I submit to them, and to you, that to be a child of God you must forfeit the ways of the gentiles, accepting that to reign, to be kings and queens, we must be ready and willing to die for those whom we are “greater than”.
 You must forfeit the ideals that you’ve adopted from other cultures and religions.
 You must reexamine your assumptions about scripture.

 The definition of insanity is doing the same thing over and over again and expecting a different result.
 This revenge that some of us seek is indeed insanity.
-We crave to repeat the history of subjection, oppression, sexism, classism, and slavery upon others who we have personally deemed less than us rather it be women, children, people of other faiths, or people of other races and nations.
-At what point do we ask ourselves if our all-knowing omnipresent omnipotent God what repeat history again in order to free humanity from our own error and dysfunction?
+We crave to repeat the history of subjection, oppression, sexism, classism, and slavery upon others who we have personally deemed less than us rather it be women, children, or people of other faiths, races, and nations.
+At what point do we ask ourselves if our all-knowing omnipresent omnipotent God would repeat history again in order to free humanity from our own error and dysfunction?
 To think that these prejudices we perpetuate are scriptural, Hebraic, or anything other than gentile is absurd.